Women in Yemen: Human rights

 The international community has recognized that violence against women is a violation of women's human rights, their bodily integrity, and their sexual and reproductive rights.
 It is also acknowledged that promotion of women's rights is a means to ensure sustainable development.
-The Convention on the Elimination of All forms of Discrimination against Women (CEDAW) 1979 imposes legally binding duties to eliminate discrimination against women and ensure equality between women and men.
+The Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW) 1979 imposes legally binding duties to eliminate discrimination against women and ensure equality between women and men.

 Allegations of violence and sexual abuse in Yemen have been reported by the Office of the United Nations High Commissioner for Human Rights (OHCHR).
-In July 2015, OHCHR visited Thawra hospital in Sana'a City and met with witnesses who confirmed cases in which internally displaced persons had been victims of rape.
-In February 2016, an OHCHR monitor visited the women's central prison in Sana'a City, where four victims reported that they had been blindfolded during their capture and subjected to electric shocks.
+In July 2015, OHCHR visited Thawra hospital in Sana'a reported on alleged cases of raped inflicted on internally displaced persons.
+In February 2016, an OHCHR monitor visited the women's central prison in Sana'a, where four victims reported that they had been blindfolded during their capture and subjected to electric shocks.